danielrshackleton/fake-news-bot/README.md

 ## Usage
 ### In Reddit
-To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot` within the specified subreddits (r/worldnews, r/politics, and r/news).
+To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot` on r/worldnews (will be adding additional subreddits soon).

 ### To use custom URL links outside of Reddit